dwtj/osx-vmware-builder/README.md

 ## Use with Packer

 The path and checksum can now be added to your Packer template or provided as [user variables](http://www.packer.io/docs/templates/user-variables.html).
-The `packer` directory contains a template that can be used with the `vmware-iso` and `virtualbox-iso` builders.
-The `veewee` directory contains a definition, though as mentioned above it is not currently being maintained.
+The `packer` directory contains a template that can be used with the `vmware-iso` builder.

 The Packer template adds some additional VM options required for OS X guests.
 Note that the paths given in the Packer template's `iso_url` builder key accepts file paths, both absolute and relative (to the current working directory).